Mirza Yusuf Ashtiani: Political career

 In 1882, Mirza Yusuf noticed the rise to power of Hossein Gholi Khan Ilkhani, a Bakhtiari khan who had recently entered into an alliance with Mass'oud Mirza Zell-e Soltan, and on his orders he was poisoned with Qajar coffee.
 The expansion of Tehran during the reign of Naser al-Din Shah was done under the supervision of Mirza Yusuf.
 He bought and settled many lands around Tehran from Naser al-Din Shah.
-Hassanabad, Yousefabad, Behjatabad, Abbasabad, Amirabad and Vanak were among his gardens, and now neighbourhoods with the same names have been built in their place.
+Hassanabad, Yusef Abad, Behjatabad, Abbasabad, Amirabad and Vanak were among his gardens, and now neighbourhoods with the same names have been built in their place.
 Mirza Yusuf appointed many of his relatives, such as Mirza Musa Ashtiani, and made reforms in the Qajar bureaucracy that were very powerful in favour of princes, governors, and courtiers.
 Mirza Yousef Ashtiani supported artists and politicians in addition to assassinating and suppressing many of his opponents.

-During the reign of Mirza Yusuf, Naser al-Din Shah gradually disregarded the duties of the monarchy and increasingly sought refuge in isolation and his own interests within the Qajar harem.
+During the office of Mirza Yusuf, Naser al-Din Shah gradually disregarded the duties of the monarchy and increasingly sought refuge in isolation and his own interests within the Qajar harem.
 Mirza Yusuf took advantage of the Shah's position and became the most powerful man in the court.
 Naser al-Din Shah, who did not call anyone "Jenaab", called him "Jenaab Agha" (Your Excellency).

 He was known for his humility and good morals, as he cherished the dervishes and befriended them.
 Alchemy was one of his favorite pastimes, and he was also interested in agriculture, horticulture, and bird breeding.
 Mirza Yusuf Ashtiani died on 7 April 1886; his title was inherited by his son, Mirza Hasan Ashtiani, who later became Prime Minister under Ahmad Shah Qajar and Reza Shah.